 Want the specifics?

-- All entries will be submitted digitally this year through our Online Entry Form.
+- All entries will be submitted digitally through our Online Entry Form.
 If you need help with the submission process, please contact your CGA campus rep. If you do not attend CISD and you are a member of CGA, please contact Elizabeth Chappell for submission instructions.

 - Drawings, photographs or artwork will not be accepted.